pollfish/docs/android/google-play.md

 #### **5.3.1.9 `.rewardInfo(RewardInfo)`**

-An object passing information during initialization regarding the reward settings, overriding the values as speciefied on the Publisher's Dashboard
+An object passing information during initialization regarding the reward settings, overriding the values as speciefied on the Publisher's Dashboard.

+We strogly advise that you should use the Publisher Dashboard to provide Reward Info if your use case does not require a dynamic value.

 <br/>